rafaelmartinezabad/sdk-ruby/README.md

 ## Client’s  information
 Client information refers to an array called “oNimbleAPI” that includes client’s credentials.

 - Client’s credentials consist of a clientid, clientsecret and sandbox.
-Their value is the  `Api_Client_Id` and the `Client_Secret` codes  generated when creating a Payment gateway in the Nimble dashboard.
+Their value is the  `client_Id` and the `client_Secret` codes  generated when creating a Payment gateway in the Nimble dashboard.

 ## Example of a Payment generation
 To generate a Payment you will need to execute the following steps: